melli79/mathGames/Readme.md

 - Interactivity

 ## 3. Five wins
-2 players put symbols (cross and circle) alternatingly on an infinite grid.
+2 players put symbols (cross and circle) alternately on an infinite grid.
 The winner is who first gets 5 of their symbols in a tight row/column or diagonal, e.g.
 `xxxxx`, or
 ```